shahid1311/NYTimes/README.md

 # NyTimesMostPopular
-An Application which will be fetching and displaying the most popular Articles at New York Times
+An Application displaying the most popular Articles at New York Times and enabling the user to read further